Ayodhya hearing: Muslim parties react sharply to SC’s view on birthplace of Lord Ram

 The top court questioned Dhavan, appearing for Sunni Waqf Board and others including original litigant M Siddiq, about the proximity of 'Ram Chabutara' with the railings near the central dome.

-The bench, hearing the politically sensitive case on the 26th day, said that before putting up of the railings in 1850s both community members were going inside, and the presence of 'Ram Chabutara' so close to the railing has got some "significance" because Hindus might be praying there believing the central dome to be the birthplace.
+The bench, hearing the politically sensitive case on the 26th day, said that before putting up of the railings in the 1850s both community members were going inside, and the presence of 'Ram Chabutara' so close to the railing has got some "significance" because Hindus might be praying there believing the central dome to be the birthplace.

 "Why do people go near the railings.
 They go there because they believed that it (central dome) was the birthplace...
 There was oral evidence that Hindus prayed at the railings," the unnerved bench sought to know from Dhavan after his high pitched reaction.